 In 1996, Sega released an arcade game called Virtual-ON.
-The story, set in the future, involved a company named DN that discovered ruins on the moon containing large robots they called Virtuaroids (or VRs for short).
+The story, set in the future, involved a company named the DN Group (a merging of Dyna-Tech and the Nova Corporation) that discovered ruins on the moon containing large robots they called Virtuaroids - or VRs for short.
 The VRs became too hard to control, so DN went all Ender's Game/Last Starfighter and released a series of videogames in our present in an effort to have the VRs controlled by the public at large, using them to confront a berserk AI at the heart of the ruins.
 The game itself was a glorified fighter with a complex control scheme (dual joysticks for each player), but it was popular enough to earn several sequels.
 And, for our purposes, action figures.

 The subject of today's review is from one of the sequels, Cyber Troopers Virtual-ON: Oratorio Tangram (or "VOOT" for short).
 There's lots of text on the package, but no one answered our request for translation, so I can't tell you what it says.
 How are we to tell you anything about the character?
 To the Googles!

 Fei-Yen was one of the fighters in the first game - she was basically a pink robot magical girl, complete with a sailor uniform and long ponytails.
 She fought with a rapier, and fired heart-shaped beams as a ranged attack.
 The VOOT version of Fei-Yen is an advanced model of the same design - she's the fastest VR, but has weak armor, using agility and speed to protect herself.
 When she drops below 50% health, she enters "hyper mode," turning gold, speeding up even further, and gaining an increase in both attack and defense.